tapdata/idaas-pdk/README.md

 ## What is PDK for iDaaS

 **PDK is Plugin Development Kit for iDaaS.** Provide an easier way to develop data source connectors

 * **Database connectors**
     * MySql, Oracle, Postgres, etc.
 * **SaaS connectors**
     * Facebook, Salesforce, Google docs, etc.
 * **Custom connectors**
     * Connect your custom data sources.

 PDK connectors provide data source to flow in iDaaS pipeline to process, join, etc, and flow in a target which is also provided by PDK connectors.

-![This is an image](docs/images/pdkFlowDiagram.gif) **Should have a diagram to help people understand** that PDK connectors are the leaf nodes in iDaaS DAG
+![This is an image](docs/images/pdkFlowDiagram.gif)

 ## Quick Start

 Java 8+ and Maven need to be installed.

 Generate Java Sample Project, then start filling the necessary methods to implement a PDK connector.

 ```java

 @TapConnectorClass("spec.json")
 public class SampleConnector extends ConnectorBase implements TapConnector {
     /**